Landing pages are the most important part of a Google Ads campaign and it’s also the most neglected.

 How to know the fears and doubts of your potential customers

-1. Ask past clients what their doubts and fears are when they were looking for a contractor
+1. Ask past clients what their doubts and fears are when they were looking to hire you.

 2. The second is to ask Google.
-You see before a home owner finally decides to hire a contractor, they'll have done research on how to choose the right contractor.
+You see before a customer finally decides to buy a service, they must have done a lot of research on how to choose the right local service provider.

 If you Google with the word “how to choose a contractor” you’ll see that the organic result page is filled with articles on mistakes home owners should avoid when choosing a contractor.

-Go through those articles and jot down mistakes home owners should avoid when choosing a contractor.
+Go through those articles and jot down mistakes your potential customers should avoid when choosing a local service provider.

-Once you discover those fears and doubt alley them on your landing page to boost credibility and trust.
+Once you discover those fears and doubt alley them on your landing page to boost credibility, trust and conversions.

 The bottom section